BDC Hamburger Icon

 Gantt charts and their modern counterpart, program evaluation and review technique (PERT) charts, are graphical project management tools that offer visual ways to schedule tasks, allocate time and manage resources.

-Gantt’s scientific management theory emphasizes the balance between completed work and remaining tasks in a project.
-A Gantt chart is a visual representation in the form of a bar chart that illustrates the project’s timeline and the various phases and tasks.
+Gantt’s scientific management theory emphasizes the balance between completed work and tasks remaining in a project.
+A Gantt chart is a bar chart that illustrates a project’s timeline and its various phases and tasks.

-A Gantt chart’s main uses include project planning and progress tracking, resource allocation and scheduling.
+A Gantt chart’s primary uses include project planning, progress tracking, resource allocation and scheduling.
 It should contain the following information:

 • A list of tasks